SamOutabrae/Sprocket-hypixel/README.md

 Tracking is disabled by default, so make sure you configure both steps to begin collecting historical data.

+## Allowing Discord User Installation

+`sprocket-hypixel` can also be used as a personal app, allowing users to access commands globally—including in DMs and across servers they have access to.

+To enable this:
+1. In the Discord Developer Portal, go to your application.
+2. Under Installation, enable User Install.
+3. Create an install link using the provided tool on the page.

+Once installed, users can invoke commands anywhere, just like native Discord apps.

 ## Commands

 `sprocket-hypixel` provides several commands for viewing your Hypixel stats directly in Discord.
 Below is a breakdown of each command and what it does: